-Display a Open an existing Class diagram or create Class a new one.

-diagram Create a link to the Class element Drag the Class of interest on to the diagram as a link.
+Display a Class diagram Open an existing Class diagram or create a new one.
+Create a link to the Class element Drag the Class of interest on to the diagram as a link.
 Create a note element Create a note element on the diagram and link it to the class.
 Link the note to the State Definition Select the link between the Note and the Class and, using its context menu, select the 'Link Note to Element Feature' option.
-Choose the definition to display on the Note Link note to element feature Target Feature Train Feature Type: Constraint Feature Type: Constraint State Definition Location State Definition Buy Mariant State Definit From the element dialog, choose 'Constraints' from the drop combo.
+Choose the definition to display on the Note From the element dialog, choose 'Constraints' from the drop combo.
 Any defined State Definitions will be listed for you to choose from.
-Repeat Repeat the procedure for any other State Definitions on the class.